 If you like the food log as-is, you can download and print the following PDF file:

 The resources listed at the bottom of the page can help you figure out the number of calories in different types of food, as well as help you estimate your basal metabolic rate (number of calories per day).

 The image to the right shows an example of how to complete the log.
-The Nutrition Facts on most store-bought food gives the serving size, calories, and fat calories.
+The Nutrition Facts on most store-bought food gives the serving size, calories, fat content, etc.